-- Posting of 2019-2020 Program of Study Guide on Counseling Center website - Academic programming in preparation for rising Grades 10-12 begins: each student meets with counselor individually after having discussed proposed program with family (continues through March the master schedule is not built until all students are seen) - Annual CSE/504 meetings for classified students continue through June. \\\If your child receives testing accommodations and you have not yet applied for test accommodations for the SAT, you will be asked to begin the process at the 9th Grade Annual Review.
+- Academic programming in preparation for rising Grades 11-12 begins: each student meets with counselor individually after having discussed proposed program with family (continues through March the master schedule is not built until all students are seen) - Annual CSE/504 meetings for classified students continue through June. \\\If your child receives testing accommodations and you have not yet applied for test accommodations for the SAT, you will be asked to begin the process at the 10th Grade Annual Review. - January 25: Quarter 3 (spring semester) begins